flagbug/Espera/Readme.md

 ## Overview

-Espera is an open-source media player that plays audio files and YouTube videos and has a special "party mode".
+Espera is an open-source media player that plays audio files, YouTube videos, SoundCloud songs and has a special "party mode".

 ## Features